Corne173/IoT_Energy_Logger/README.md

 - Add a web server/web page that displays current and past energy usage.
 - Add Google shell console commands or Python API to setup Google Cloud Platform faster.
 Also less chance to make a mistake or to forget a step.
+- Add Wifi manager so that you dont have to hardcode wifi credintials
+- Use another cloud function to auto setup a new MQTT device - Will take a bit of work to get right
+  - Will have to:
+    - ESD
+    -